StockPredBangkit22024/MachineLearning/Dataset/README.md

 ## [20 Stock Dataset](20%20Stocks%20Dataset)

-This section features the [original dataset](20%20Stocks%20Dataset/Original%20Dataset), which provides daily data from January 2009 to December 2023.
+This section features the [original dataset](20%20Stocks%20Dataset/Original%20Dataset), which provides daily data from November 2005 to October 2024.
 Additionally, there is a modified version available in the [monthly dataset](20%20Stocks%20Dataset/Monthly%20Dataset), which presents the data in a monthly format.

 ## [Combined Dataset](Combined%20Dataset/data_gabungan.csv)